-children, young people, adults-at-risk, and anyone who engages with AIUK.
+activists under 18, adults-at-risk, and anyone who engages with AIUK.

 The aim of the policy is to ensure that we can safely include all people in our work, and to ensure that when engaging with AIUK's work all those involved are protected from abuse, exploitation and mistreatment.
-The policy, alongside the safeguarding procedures, are to be used to safely enable the engagement of all children, young people, and adults-at-risk who have contact with AIUK's work.
-This policy is about the people we work with and includes safeguarding all children, young people and adults-at-risk who have contact with us.
+The policy, alongside the safeguarding procedures, are to be used to safely enable the engagement of all activists under 18, and adults-at-risk who have contact with AIUK's work.
+This policy is about the people we work with and includes safeguarding all activists under 18 and adults-at-risk who have contact with us.

-The purpose of the policy is:

-- To safeguard and safely encourage the engagement of all individuals, but particularly adults-at-risk and children and young people with AIUK's work, including staff, volunteers, members, activists, rightsholders and members of the public who engage with AIUK events, activities and programmes. - To provide all individuals involved with the work AIUK does with the overarching principles that guide our approach to safeguarding and ensure that safeguarding is made a priority in the work carried out by AIUK.

-Safeguarding is everyone's responsibility.
-The following people must follow this policy and the procedures that go with it (further details of roles given a bottom of document):

-- AIUK staff - AIUK Section and Charitable Trust board members - AIUK Volunteers those who have been recruited to work as volunteers in AIUK offices and shops. - AIUK Activists anyone who carries out unpaid activity on behalf of AIUK, including fundraising, campaigning, training or providing support to other activists. - Staff and representatives of other agencies and any other individual guests of AIUK who will take part in activities that involves them having contact with children/young people or adults-at-risk- unless it has been agreed expressly that the partner organisation may enforce its own safeguarding or protection policy.
-The policy should be shared with them when there is an agreement made to work together.
+- 1.2 The purpose of the policy is: - To safeguard and safely encourage the engagement of all individuals, but particularly adults-at-risk and those under 18 with AIUK's work, including staff, volunteers, members, activists, rightsholders and members of the public who engage with AIUK events, activities and programmes. - To provide all individuals involved with the work AIUK does with the overarching principles that guide our approach to safeguarding and ensure that safeguarding is made a priority in the work carried out by AIUK. - 1.3 Safeguarding is everyone's responsibility.
+The following people must follow this policy and the procedures that go with it (further details of roles given a bottom of document): - AIUK staff - AIUK Section and Charitable Trust board members - AIUK Volunteers those who have been recruited to work as volunteers in AIUK offices and shops. - AIUK Activists anyone who carries out unpaid activity on behalf of AIUK, including fundraising, campaigning, training or providing support to other activists. - Staff and representatives of other agencies and any other individual guests of AIUK who will take part in activities that involves them having contact with activists who are under 18 or adults-at-risk- unless it has been agreed expressly that the partner organisation may enforce its own safeguarding or protection policy.
+The policy should be shared with them when there is an agreement made to work together. - 1.4 In England, Northern Ireland and Wales, a child or young person is defined as anyone under the age of 18, in Scotland it is slightly more complicated, because the definition of a child varies in different legal contexts, but statutory guidance